 GitHub App Adoption

-GloriousFlywheel uses a GitHub App to authenticate ARC (Actions Runner Controller) with GitHub.
+GloriousFlywheel ARC uses a GitHub App to authenticate with GitHub.
 This guide explains how to install the app on your organization and configure runner access.

-GloriousFlywheel is a GitHub App (ID 2953466) that enables self-hosted GitHub Actions runners via ARC.
+The GloriousFlywheel ARC integration uses a GitHub App (ID 2953466) to enable self-hosted GitHub Actions runners.
 It listens for workflow_job webhook events and scales runner pods on demand.

 Install on a New Organization